danelahman/temporal-millet/README.md

 - `box rho e` creates a resource of type `[rho]a`.
 The expression `e` is typed in the hypothetical future in which the accumulated grade has grown by `rho`.
 - `unbox e` opens a resource `e : [rho]a`, yielding an `a`.
-It is allowed only if the grade accumulated since `e` was boxed is at least `rho` in the sub-grade order.
+It is allowed only if the grade accumulated since `e` was boxed is a sub-grade of `rho`: at least `rho` ticks under the lower-bound monoids, at most `rho` under the upper-bound ones, and a run that covers or fits inside `rho` under the trace monoids.
 - `delay tau` advances the accumulated grade by `tau`.
 Operation calls (below) advance it by the grade of the operation.